 designedmade inc provides a network and information service to its members and supports marketing of products and design services, through co-operative ventures such as designed; made showcasing, exhibitions and other projects.

-We meet monthly (usually on the 2nd Wednesday).
-Meetings venues and time are posted on our events calendar.
+We meet monthly (usually on the 1st Thursday).
+Meetings venues and time are posted on our events page.
 All members are welcome to attend and contribute to planning and management of our events and activities.

 Meet the executive committee

 David Pannell (Chair) is a furniture designer and maker based in Franklin, Tasmania.
 His work aims for ‘lightness’ and for forms that recede into the background.

 Linda Fredheim (treasurer) was one of the founding members of the furniture designers association.
 She has been a designer maker for the past 25 years and has taught at the UTAS School of Art in Hobart and Sturt School for wood

 Christine Hannan works in the mediums of glass, printmaking and painting from her home studio in Hobart Her work is informed by artistic processes that allow these materials to be combined.